siri404-gh/blog-posts/about/me.md

 <br />

 Hi there!
-I am Sreeram.
+I am Siri.
 I am a Frontend Engineer working for Bumble Inc in London, UK.

 I hail from India from the beautiful city of [Thiruvananthapuram](https://en.wikipedia.org/wiki/Thiruvananthapuram) in coastal [Kerala](https://en.wikipedia.org/wiki/Kerala) 🌴 in India 🇮🇳.
 Ever since 2011, my job has taken me around the world to work for some great organisations amongst some of the best minds in the world.
 I have also lived in Europe 🇪🇺 (mostly Germany 🇩🇪) for a couple of years.